chrisdguy/uploader/README.md

-# Epoch Auction House Uploader
+# Project Epoch Auction House Uploader

 This script is designed to parse and upload auction house data from the in-game `AuctionScraper` addon to the Epoch Auction House server.